-He wrapped up his first season with the Duke women’s soccer program, after spending the previous four seasons as head coach at N.C.
+Prior to his arrival at Tech, he wrapped up his first season with the Duke women’s soccer program during the 2013 campaign, after spending the previous four seasons as head coach at N.C.
 State.
 At Duke, Springthorpe was in charge of the goalkeepers while working with the defenders and helping with video breakdown.

 Prior to a four-year run as head coach at North Carolina State, Springthorpe was head coach for four years at Fresno State.
 He also served five seasons as an assistant coach at the University of Florida, and nine as an assistant coach at his alma mater, Methodist University.